braunfuss/denoising-ims/README.md

 # Denoising Autoencoder for waveform data

-This packages contains python scripts to train a neural network for the denoising of waveform data, as used in the publication "Denoising DPRK".
+This packages contains python scripts to train a neural network for the denoising of waveform data, as used in the publication "Deep neural network based denoising of regional seismic waveforms and impact on analysis of North Korean nuclear tests".
 This package is based on the work by
  * Heuel, J. & Friederich, W. Suppression of wind turbine noise from seismological data using nonlinear thresholding and denoising autoencoder Journal of Seismology, 2022 (https://github.com/JanisHe/seismic_denoiser) and also on: